zenml-io/zenml/docs/book/stack_components/introduction.md

 | Experiment Tracker      |          | Tracking your ML experiments                                      |
 | Alerter                 |          | Sending alerts through specified channels                         |

-Establishing a stack requires you to define at least of an orchestrator, an artifact store and a metadata store.
+Establishing a stack will require you to define at least of an orchestrator, an artifact store, and a metadata store.
 The rest of the stack components are optional, and you can use them as you see fit.

 ## Stack Components